Frost-Bite/rust-axum-google-discord-oauth2/README.md

 4. The user info is fetched and stored in the Redis session.

 # Other Ways
+[oauth_axum](https://crates.io/crates/oauth-axum) - wrapper of oauth2 lib, but it has all the provider configuration done, making it easy to implement in your Axum.

 If you need more user identification and authorization handling, use the [Axum Login crate](https://crates.io/crates/axum-login).
 It's one of the simplest solutions and includes an example with OAuth2.

 If you're up for a challenge, try the [Rust10x Web App Blueprint](https://github.com/rust10x/rust-web-app).
 There’s a YouTube video explaining how everything works.
 If you're tired of the bad design of JWT (which, unfortunately, is very popular), this option is for you.